-This is a homemade chocolate cake recipe made with black cocoa and coffee (instead of the traditional boiled water)…a delicious grown-up cake that is begging for a creamy whipped frosting, fruit, and herbs piled on top!
+A black cocoa cake recipe made with black cocoa and coffee (instead of the traditional boiled water)…one of our favorite homemade cake recipes that is begging for a creamy whipped frosting, fruit, and herbs piled on top!

 –> That is the milk chocolate candy bar.
 Almost everyone likes it.
 Some LOVE it.
 Some tolerate it.
 But it is a safe and well-liked classic.

-This cake recipe is like the dark chocolate candy bar.
-It’s not alot of people’s favorites.
+This Black Cocoa Cake recipe is like the dark chocolate candy bar.
+It’s not a lot of people’s favorites.
 Some really don’t like it.
 But some LOVE it.
 Some would go so far as to say they won’t have anything else.

 I’m in the latter category.
 I’m the dark chocolate bar lover and find milk chocolate far too sweet.
 Most chocolate cakes are not my thing.